August 25, 2009 website publish date

 Caution: Unload your pistol before practicing your draw.

-ALWAYS make sure your pistol is seated properly in your holster when carrying.
+ALWAYS make sure your pistol is seated properly in your wallet holster BEFORE putting it in your pocket.

-NEVER carry anything else in your pocket with your pistol and holster.
+NEVER carry anything else in your pocket with your pistol and wallet holster.